 - File the FAFSA at fafsa.gov.
 File by December 1 to be considered for limited-fund programs.

 - Be an undergraduate student who has never earned a bachelor's degree.

 - Be enrolled as a degree-seeking student.
 Financial aid is generally not available for non-degree seeking students (PDF) or for continuing education coursework.

 Some KU grants may have additional eligibility requirements.

 Although award amounts may differ from year to year for each grant program, the total amount of grant aid awarded rarely covers a student's total cost of attendance.
 A student's estimated cost of attendance includes expenses for tuition, fees, room, board, books, transportation, and personal expenses for the academic year.
 Students with good academic standing and high financial need may also qualify for need-based scholarships.
 In addition, many students consider self-help assistance, such as Federal Work-Study or student loans.

-Note: See eligibility for information regarding circumstances that may cause your aid to be adjusted or cancelled.
+Note: See eligibility for information regarding circumstances that may cause your aid to be adjusted or canceled.
 If you withdraw from classes, you may be required to repay some or all of your aid.
 Review Withdrawing and/or Dropping classes (PDF) for details.